CBaker007/Automated-Barn-Door-Tracker/Binaries/Readme.txt

          ^ 4 MB Flash; 520KB SRAM; 448KB ROM; 0KB PSRAM; 240 MHz
          ^ MP Datasheet: https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32d_esp32-wroom-32u_datasheet_en.pdf
       + There are several specific Expressif ESP32 MP Chips (like ESP32-WROOM-32D) but a whole slew of development boards all with different pinouts and voltages.
-It is very important that your adjust your particular wiring to reflect this, as well as setting the pin references in this file below.
+It is very important that you adjust your particular wiring to reflect this, as well as setting the pin references in this file below.
+The voltage of this board supports 5.0v (not 3.3v) so the battery battery can power the MP and Stepper Motor without a voltage regulator.
+Recommended to stick with a 5.0v board where possible to avoid power issues.
       + This may run on future releases for the ESP32-WROOM-32 chip (E, F, etc.) but if you have issues, should re-compile a version specific for your version of the chip.